-Fallout 4 Far Harbor Settlements Locations, Where to Find Workshops
+Fallout 4 Far Harbor Guide – Settlements Locations, Where To Find Workshops

 Moreover, if a settlement is under enemy control, you must clear the area of all present threat before accessing the workshop and settlement in the area.
 In some rare cases, you will also come across settlements controlled by friendly NPCs – you must gain their trust in such scenarios.

-Once you have found and unlocked a total of 3 Far Harbor workshops, you will unlock Push Back the Fog Achievement/Trophy.
+Once you have found and unlocked a total of three Far Harbor workshops, you will unlock Push Back the Fog Achievement/Trophy.